• Skip to primary navigation

 5. (Yes, the list goes on), it’s a super versatile and flexible recipe – this is a root blend.

 You can use whatever root vegetables you have on hand, in whatever quantities you want!
-Tailor it to suit the root vegetables your family enjoys, or just what you have to use up before you lose them.
+Tailor it to suit the root vegetables your family enjoys, what you picked up at the farmer’s market this weekend, or just what you have to use up before you lose them.

-Personally, I’m a big fan of the combination I use for the root vegetable casserole here, but you can definitely also use squash in the mix, or leave some of these veggies out if you want to!
+Personally, I’m a big fan of the combination I use for the root vegetable casserole here -sweet potatoes, carrots, turnip (actually rutabaga) and parsnips, but squash or golden beets are also great options to throw into the mix – or leave some of these veggies out if you want to!

 It will still be delicious!